purescript/purescript-foreign/docs/Module.md

 readProp :: forall a i.
 (IsForeign a, Index i) => i -> Foreign -> F a
 ```

+Attempt to read a property of a foreign value at the specified index

 ## Module Data.Foreign.Index

+This module defines a type class for types which act like
+_property indices_.

 #### `Index`